haferje/web-theme-2/README.md

 #### About

-This was a concept design for a personal website, built in 2012 and 2013.
+This was a concept design for a personal website, built in 2013, and inspired by the Visual Studio 2012 dark theme.

 #### Run

-1. Open `index.html` in a browser.
+1. Open `style.html` in a browser.

 #### Dependencies

-None
+- jQuery
+- Google Web Font